Carl Zeiss Jena Biometar 80mm 2.8 – M42 – Exakta – Praktina

 The Carl Zeiss Jena Biometar 80mm f2.8 lens is one of the oldest M42 mount Carl Zeiss Jena lenses available and is available in the classic all metal finish (along with the Zeiss Biotar and Tessar lenses).
 These older versions sometimes have specific air bubbles in the lens glass (these do not affect image quality – back in the day it was very difficult to produce pure high end glass).

-The Biometar was produced both for 35mm as well as medium format cameras.
+The Biometar was produced both for 35mm as well as for medium format cameras (click here for a review of the medium format Biometar).
 35mm lenses either have a Praktina, M42 or Exa / Exakta mount.
 M42 lenses are more expensive.
 35mm lenses are available with a silver all metal finish, the early version has a leather focusing ring.

 Both coated and uncoated lenses exist.
 Coated lenses are marked either with a “T” or “V” or “MC”.